ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/ballerina-tooling/graphql-tool.md

 The Ballerina GraphQL tooling support provides the following capabilities.

-1. Generating a Ballerina client from a given GraphQL config file configured with a GraphQL schema specified by Schema Definition Language and a GraphQL document.
+1. Generating a Ballerina client from a given GraphQL config file configured with a GraphQL schema specified by the GraphQL schema definition language and a GraphQL document.

-2. Generating a Ballerina client from a given GraphQL config file configured with a GraphQL schema specified by Schema Definition Language and multiple GraphQL documents.
+2. Generating a Ballerina client from a given GraphQL config file configured with a GraphQL schema specified by the GraphQL schema definition language and multiple GraphQL documents.

 3. Generating multiple Ballerina modules from a given GraphQL config file configured with multiple GraphQL projects.

-4. Generate the GraphQL schema specified by the Schema Definition Language for a given Ballerina GraphQL service(s).
+4. Generate the GraphQL schema for a given Ballerina GraphQL service(s) and write the schema(s) to a file/files using the GraphQL schema definition language.

 > **Prerequisites:** Install the latest <a href="https://ballerina.io/downloads/" target="_blank">Ballerina Swan Lake distribution</a>.